 Circles.Life Mobile Phone Plans Review

 You may not have heard of Circles.Life, but the Singapore-based telco has been making waves internationally – and has been steadily expanding in Aussie market over the past years.

 Originally launched back in 2016, the company has since become Singapore’s fastest-growing telco, claiming 5% of the country’s mobile market share by February 2019.
 Circles.Life has now expanded to Taiwan, India, Indonesia, the Philippines, and Australia, and offers a unique approach to SIM-only mobile.

 If you’re looking for a simple contract-free mobile plan that makes it easy to bring your own phone and keep your existing number, Circles.Life might be worth checking out.
 Below, we’ve got everything you need to know about Circles.Life’s plans, prices, and perks.

 Circles.Life plans: at a glance

 What does Circles.Life offer?

-While Circles.Life’s single SIM-only plan option may seem limiting, the telco does offer several customisation options, including extra data, as well as a new 8GB plan for lighter users.
-International calls and roaming are also available, but be aware that these aren’t included in your standard monthly price price – these extra costs will be added to your next bill.
+Circles.Life’s SIM-only plans including unlimited standard national calls and SMS, along with data allowances from 6GB up to 160GB, and all opterating on the Optus mobile network.
+International calls and roaming are also available, but be aware that these aren’t included in your standard monthly price price — these extra costs will be added to your next bill.